RICS-qualified valuations for Scottish Government LIFT scheme, First Home Fund, and shared equity properties

 Edinburgh pricing reflects the city's premium market within Scotland, though costs remain lower than London and South East England, where valuations typically range £450–£750.

-The valuers we work with in Edinburgh have direct experience with Scotland's LIFT scheme, First Home Fund historical cases, and the specific requirements of Scottish Government shared equity agreements.
-They understand how Edinburgh's 4,500 listed buildings across 49 conservation areas affect valuations, and they can identify the market impact of buying within the UNESCO World Heritage Site — where Old and New Towns planning restrictions limit future alterations.
-They are RICS-qualified, locally based, and can typically complete inspections within three working days of booking.
+We work with valuers in Edinburgh who know Scotland’s LIFT scheme inside out, along with historical First Home Fund cases and the wording used in Scottish Government shared equity agreements.
+They understand the effect of Edinburgh’s 4,500 listed buildings across 49 conservation areas, and they can spot how buying inside the UNESCO World Heritage Site changes value, especially where Old and New Towns planning restrictions limit future alterations.
+They are RICS-qualified, based locally and can usually carry out inspections within three working days of booking.

 Enter the property details including address, property type, age, and the LIFT equity percentage you are applying for.
 You'll receive a price straight away.
 If the property is suitable for a Help to Buy Valuation, you can book and pay online.
 We'll contact the seller, their solicitor, or the housing association within 24 hours to arrange access.